 Ultimately, make sure to consult your pump manual for proper cleaning instructions.

-Pro tip: You can safely store your pump parts in the fridge between pumping sessions to reduce cleaning time.
+Pro tip: To reduce cleaning time, you can safely store your pump parts in the fridge between pumping sessions.
 Just make sure to wash them thoroughly at the end of each day.

 6. Create your schedule

 You will have to base your pumping schedule on your baby’s needs and your current schedule (for example, if you’re back at work or not).

 If you’re away from your baby or exclusively pumping, plan to pump every three hours.